farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg_fr.md

 ## Attribution

-This work is based on Charge RPG, product of Fari RPGs (https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas, and licensed for our use under the Creative Commons Attribution 4.0 License (https://creativecommons.org/licenses/by/4.0/)
+This work is based on Charge, product of Fari RPGs (https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas, and licensed for our use under the Creative Commons Attribution 4.0 License (https://creativecommons.org/licenses/by/4.0/)

 This work is also based on Blades in the Dark (found at [http://www.bladesinthedark.com/](https://www.bladesinthedark.com/)), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license ([http://creativecommons.org/licenses/by/3.0/](https://creativecommons.org/licenses/by/3.0/)).